Pagehey/wise_gopher/README.md

 ------

 So, basically what you need to do is make your class inherits from `WiseGopher::Base` and provide your SQL with `.query`.
-You can then declare what columns will be present in result with `.column` in a block given to `row`.
+You can then declare what columns will be present in result with `.column` in a block given to `.row`.

 If your query doesn't need any parameter like this one: